 RYT 200 through Kripalu Yoga Center, 2004; Power Pilates™ trained, 2005; certified in Ashtanga yoga.
 Lynae has trained with Manju Jois and Mukunda Stiles and has performed social work at a local Domestic Violence and Rape Crisis organization for 3 years.

 She received her Registered Certification as an Aroma- therapist through The Michael Scholes School for Aromatic Studies in 1992 and specializes in matching essential oils to body chemistry, custom blended aromatherapy body care and education in a corporate environment.
 She offers these unique services from her home wellness studio Yoga ‘n’ scents, and at the Glens Falls farmers market.
-Visit www.yoganscents.com for class schedule (20+ classes per week).
+Visit her Facebook Page for more information or Email Lynae here

 I am a Health Coach and Registered Yoga teacher currently living in vibrant and diverse NYC.
 I began practicing Yoga in college, when I realized the physical, emotional and spiritual benefits the practice had in my life.
 Since then I have been on a journey to incorporate the traditions of yoga, Ayurveda, other natural health practices and spiritual teachings to help create balance and harmony in our lives and our relationship with the world with which we are a part of.
 With the belief that every individual has ability to grow their life in love and light, I seek to educate, inspire and motivate others to create the life they were born to live.
 Email Allison here or visit her website, www.foxyflowerchild.com